rossta/rossta.github.com/source/blog/2018-06-11-building-a-pdf-viewer-with-vue-part-1.html.md

 ### Refactoring to Vue

 So far we have a basic, imperative snippet to render a PDF.
-While it works, adding new features, like paging controls, zoom buttons, and conditional page rendering on scroll, could get unwieldy quickly.
-By refactoring to Vue components, we can get the benefit of reactivity and make our code more declarative and easier to extend.
+It works, and for some applications, this may implementaiton may be sufficient.
+But let's say we need some interaction, like paging controls, zoom buttons, conditional page fetching and rendering while scrolling, etc. Adding complexity could get unwieldy quickly.
+For this next stage, we'll refactor to Vue components, so we can get the benefit of reactivity and make our code more declarative and easier to extend.

-In pseudcode, our component architecture will resemble this:
+In pseudocode, our component architecture will resemble this:

 ```html
 <PDFDocument>